 Most expats don't necessarily move to Miami for professional reasons, however, and are instead attracted by the Florida climate and the city’s atmosphere.
 A large variety of activities and attractions keep expats entertained, from malls to museums and national monuments.

 This can be seen in Miami's system of education, where schools in wealthier areas are less likely to suffer from staff and funding shortages, meaning that they can offer a higher standard of education.
-But one positive is that schools in Miami are required to provide language classes to non-English speaking learners, which is very helpful in managing the transition for many foreign families in the city.
+But one positive is that language classes are made available to non-English speaking learners in public schools, which is very helpful in managing the transition for many foreign families in the city.

 Expats will also have access to a large selection of medical options, given that feeling and looking good is so important to many of Miami’s residents.
 It is, however, very important that new arrivals in the city have quality health insurance.